Balinese mythology: Creation myth

 At the beginning of time, only Antaboga the world snake existed.
-Antaboga meditated and created the world turtle Bedwang.
+Antaboga meditated and created the world turtle Bedawang.
 Two snakes lie on top of the world turtle, as does the Black Stone, which forms the lid of the underworld.
 The underworld is ruled by the goddess Setesuyara and the god Batara Kala, who created light and the earth.
 Above the earth lies a series of skies.
 Semara, god of love, lives in the floating sky, and above the sky lies the dark blue sky (space), home to the sun and moon.
 Next is the perfumed sky, which has many beautiful flowers and is inhabited by Tjak, a bird with a human face; the serpent Taksaka; and a group of snakes collectively known as the Awan, who appear as falling stars.
 The ancestors live in a flame-filled heaven above the perfumed heaven, and finally beyond that is the abode of the gods.